 Chronic kidney disease (CKD) is defined as an abnormality of the kidney structure or function for ≥ 3 months.
 The most common causes of CKD in the United States are diabetes mellitus, hypertension, and glomerulonephritis.
-Since the kidneys have exceptional compensatory mechanisms, most patients remain asymptomatic and are unaware of their condition until their kidney function is significantly impaired.
-Patients typically present with symptoms of fluid overload (e.g., peripheral edema) and uremia.
-Laboratory evaluation shows hyperkalemia, hyperphosphatemia, and hypocalcemia, as well as metabolic acidosis.
+Since the kidneys have exceptional compensatory mechanisms, most patients remain asymptomatic until kidney function is significantly impaired.
+Patients typically present with symptoms of fluid overload (e.g., peripheral edema) and uremia (e.g., fatigue, pruritus).
+Laboratory studies show hyperkalemia, hyperphosphatemia, hypocalcemia, and metabolic acidosis.
 Management focuses mainly on treating the underlying disease and preventing possible complications, e.g., treating hypertension, avoiding nephrotoxic substances, and maintaining adequate hydration.
-If chronic kidney disease progresses to end-stage renal disease (ESRD), renal replacement therapy (dialysis) or a kidney transplant is necessary.
+If chronic kidney disease progresses to end-stage renal disease (ESRD), renal replacement therapy (i.e., dialysis or kidney transplantation) becomes necessary.

 Epidemiological data refers to the US, unless otherwise specified.

 - Glomerulonephritis (16%)